kirkhofer/data-ai/aoai/README.md

 Search for something and see results only for that specific area on the internet

 ## Caption Cam
-This solution bring together a photo and Custom Vision 4.0 to turn a picture (from your web cam) into a text description
+This solution bring together a photo and Computer Vision 4.0 to turn a picture (from your web cam) into a text description

 > NOTE: This requires a Cognitive Services resource